-- Post links to alumnae-led assistance efforts on Alumnae Association social media feeds and the Alumnae Association homepage.
+- Post links to alumnae- or student-led assistance efforts on Alumnae Association social media feeds and the Alumnae Association homepage.

-- Reach out to club leaders in the area to let them know that we can help promote alumnae-led assistance efforts.
+- Reach out to club leaders in the area to let them know that we can help promote alumnae- or student-led assistance efforts.

 - Director of Regional Engagement reaches out to Alumnae Association volunteer leaders in community to share sympathy and ascertain if alumnae have been impacted.

 The Alumnae Association will share any official response from the president of the College or the Office of Communications through its communications channels.
-The Alumnae Association will not release its own response or contact alumnae regarding the external disaster outside of helping to communicate the availability of alumnae-led assistance efforts.
+The Alumnae Association will not release its own response or contact alumnae regarding the external disaster outside of helping to communicate the availability of alumnae- or student-led assistance efforts.

 The Mount Holyoke College Alumnae Association website is intended to foster communication among and between the College and its alumnae and students.
 It is a resource and forum for the exchange of information of interest to the alumnae community, and operates according to the principles outlined in the Association’s Diversity Policy.
 The Alumnae Association values a diversity of viewpoints and opinions expressed in an atmosphere of mutual respect.
 This applies equally to users of the Association website, and, as such, requires respect for others’ perspectives and obligates all users of these services to practice discretion in their online communications.
 To that end, all individuals using the Mount Holyoke College Alumnae Association website agree to refrain from communications that intimidate, demean, or result in injury to another individual because of personal beliefs or characteristics.
 These include, but are not limited to, those relating to race, sex, sexual orientation,gender identity, age, color, religion, national origin, or disability.